NCAS-CMS/cf-python/docs/source/field_analysis.rst

 * Control the placement position of the filter window.

-Note that the `scipy.signal.windows` package has suite of window functions for creating weights for filtering:
+Note that the `scipy.signal.windows` package has suite of window functions for creating window weights for filtering:

 .. code-block:: python
    :caption: *Calculate a 3-point exponential filter of the 'Y'